Does My Homeowners Insurance Policy Cover Termite Damage, or Do I Need a Separate Rider?

 Your regular homeowner insurance policy may cover certain situations.
 Be sure to learn the signs of a termite infestation to keep damage at a minimum.
 Signs include insect tunnels near the foundation of your home, swollen floors and ceilings, or droppings and an unpleasant odor.
 If you have questions about what is covered, contact us for a legal consultation.

 Maryland Termite Damage Lawyer

 If termites have damaged your home, you could be eligible for compensation.
 At Whitney, LLP, we handle a variety of termite claims.
 We can review your situation to determine if you have a case and the extent of compensation for termite damage repair and emotional distress you may receive.
 You should not be faced with the consequences of a shoddy pest control inspection or a previous homeowner’s carelessness or dishonesty.

 If there appears to be termite damage at your home in Maryland, the termite lawyers at Whitney, LLP will work hard to find out who is responsible and seek compensation for you.
-We will never charge you any out-of-pocket expenses or attorney’s fees.
-Our fees are paid out of compensation we recover for you.
-For a free consultation, contact Whitney, LLP online or at (410) 583-8000.
+For a legal consultation, contact Whitney, LLP online or at (410) 583-8000.